qinscode/SmartStreetLightManagement/README.md

 - Database connector for Python (Like MySQL, SQLite...)

 ## Note
 - Get your database ready and change `SmartLightManagement/Settings.py` and `manage.py` before use.
-Sensitive data can be store in `config.json`
+In my case, Sensitive data will be store in `config.json`.
-- Make sure run `python manage.py makemigrations` and `python manage.py migrate`
+- Make sure run `python manage.py makemigrations` and `python manage.py migrate`.